bantayso/talk2me/README.md

 * On connection lost message is sent to users.
 Need to make sure only the connected room is notified.
 * Logout link.
 * Don't allow duplicate usernames.
+* Ponder settings such as sounds only when name mentioned.
+Settings would only persist in cookies.
 * Better room and username validation.
 Currently room and user names aren't very restrictive.
 * Verify all communication is secure.
 * Secure rooms